alexandreCameron/boar/USAGE.md

 * When executing a notebook via `boar` make sure the environment has all the package to run the notebook.

 * The package has not been developped to work recursively.
+Do not execute boar on notebooks that execute boar on other notebooks!

 ### Forbidden synthax